nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

       A `Item` with the name `Item 1` is present in `Event 1`'s `Item` list.
       List all `Item`s with `view -e Event 1 -y item` after each test case.

-   2. Test case: `add -p Item -e Event 1`.
+   2. Test case: `add -m Item -e Event 1`.
       Expected: A `Item` with name `Item(1)` is added.
 A success message is shown.

 ### Removing an event